jmillxyz/Win32-OpenSSH-wiki/Troubleshooting-Steps.md

+If sshd cannot start
+  * Check that sshd_config is in place
+  * Check that host keys are generated

 Trouble shooting steps for typical connection issues:
 - Server side - run sshd in debug mode
    * `net stop sshd`